nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-01-01-getting-started.markdown

 Assert.That(calculator.Mode, Is.EqualTo("BIN"));
 {% endexamplecode %}

 Finally, we can raise events on our substitutes (unfortunately C# dramatically restricts the extent to which this syntax can be cleaned up):

 {% examplecode csharp %}
 bool eventWasRaised = false;
-calculator.PoweringUp += () => eventWasRaised = true;
+calculator.PoweringUp += (sender, args) => eventWasRaised = true;

-calculator.PoweringUp += Raise.Action();
+calculator.PoweringUp += Raise.Event();
 Assert.That(eventWasRaised);
 {% endexamplecode %}

 That's pretty much all you need to get started with NSubstitute.
 Read on for more detailed feature descriptions, as well as for some of the less common requirements that NSubstitute supports.